Marc Tessier-Lavigne: Rockefeller University

-In 2011 Tessier-Lavigne joined Rockefeller University as its 10th president, succeeding Paul Nurse, who returned to Britain to take over as president of the Royal Society.
-Rockefeller University called Tessier-Lavigne, who supervised a team of 1,400 researchers, the "Board's unanimous first choice for the position".
-He would be the first high-ranking science employee to leave Genentech following its acquisition by Roche in March 2009.
-The departure of Tessier-Lavigne from Genentech raised concerns that the company — described by The New York Times as being "among the most innovative and successful biotechnology companies in the world" — would see a negative effect on its scientific culture.
-Tessier-Lavigne stated that his choice to leave Genentech was unrelated to the Roche merger and that "this is probably the only job that could have lured me away from Genentech."
-Russell L. Carson, chairman of the board of trustees at Rockefeller University, said that he had "literally called him cold" to offer him the position and that Tessier-Lavigne had the strong scientific background needed to oversee the 70 independent laboratories that operate within the university and whose heads report directly to the president.
-Richard Scheller, Tessier-Lavigne's superior, called the move "part of the tradition of exchange between academia and Genentech."
-While it was too early to discuss specific goals, Tessier-Lavigne said that he hoped to work on transforming basic science into treatments for disease.
+In 2011, Tessier-Lavigne joined Rockefeller University as its 10th president, succeeding Paul Nurse.
+He was the first senior scientist to leave Genentech following its 2009 acquisition by Roche, a departure he said was unrelated to the merger; Richard Scheller, his superior at Genentech, described the move as "part of the tradition of exchange between academia and Genentech."
+As president, he oversaw an institution organized around some 70 independent laboratories whose heads reported directly to him.

-Tessier-Lavigne was a member of the Xconomists, an ad hoc team of editorial advisors for the tech news and media company, Xconomy.
+Tessier-Lavigne was a member of the Xconomists, an ad hoc team of editorial advisors for the tech news and media company Xconomy.

 Stanford University

-On February 4, 2016, Stanford University announced that Tessier-Lavigne would become Stanford's 11th president, succeeding John L. Hennessy.
-As president he presided over the opening of the Stanford Doerr School of Sustainability, the first new school at Stanford since 1948.
+On February 4, 2016, Stanford University announced that Tessier-Lavigne would become its 11th president, succeeding John L. Hennessy.
+As president, Tessier-Lavigne presided over the opening of the Stanford Doerr School of Sustainability, Stanford's first new school since 1948.
 In 2020, he was recognized as among "pioneers in elucidating the molecular mechanisms that guide axons to their targets, a key step in the formation of neural circuits", and awarded the Gruber Prize in Neuroscience.
 That November, he was appointed an Officer of the Order of Canada, one of that nation's highest honors, "for his groundbreaking contributions to developmental neuroscience, and his renowned academic leadership and strong advocacy of science."